fidgethub/fidgethub/README.md

-account exists for specific purposes.

-appreciate checking this though.
+account exists for specific purposes, but i appreciate you checking this out.

 <!---
 fidgethub/fidgethub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.